-The key results of the June 30, 2019 actuarial valuation are as follows:
+The key results of the June 30, 2020 actuarial valuation are as follows:

-- Investments earned 5.50% on a market value basis.
-The expected rate of return is defined by the definition of Regular Interest in the City Code, which for the prior year were 6.50% for participant liability in pay status and 7.50% for all other liabilities.
-For comparing the actual return, we determined a liability weighted expected return (taking the regular interest times a ratio of the respective present value of benefits for active and deferred vested participants versus participants in pay status over the total present value of benefits of the entire System) which resulted in a blended expected discount rate in the prior year of 6.93%. - Due to smoothing of the prior investment gains and losses, the actuarial asset value return was 5.76%, producing a net loss of \$34.2 million to the System this year when measured against the expected asset return of 7.50%. - The unfunded actuarial liability (Actuarial Liability minus Actuarial Assets) increased from \$625.26 million on June 30, 2018 to \$679.98 million on June 30, 2019.
-This increase is primarily attributable to the changes to the actuarial assumptions including the reduction in the pre-commencement Regular Interest rate.
-Details of the gains and losses are presented in detail in Section IV of this report. - The reduction in the System's Regular Interest rate from 7.50% to 7.00% for active and terminated vested participants resulted in an increase in liabilities of \$22.9 million.
-The liability weighted discount rate for this year after reflecting this change is 6.72%.

-- The unfunded actuarial liability increased by \$42.6 million due to changes in actuarial assumptions adopted as a result of the experience study (this is in addition to the change in the Regular Interest rate above). - The System's funded ratio, which is the ratio of actuarial asset value to actuarial liability, decreased from 74.1% last year to 73.0% this year. - The total recommended contribution increased from \$86,953,791 for FYE 2020 to \$92,637,053 for FYE 2021.
-This represents an increase in cost as a percent of payroll from 21.55% to 22.07% for FYE 2021.
+- Investments earned 0.69% on a market value basis.
+The expected rate of return is defined by the definition of Regular Interest in the City Code, which for the prior year were 6.50% for participant liability in pay status and 7.00% for all other liabilities.
+For comparing the actual return, we determined a liability weighted expected return (taking the regular interest times a ratio of the respective present value of benefits for active and deferred vested participants versus participants in pay status over the total present value of benefits of the entire System) which resulted in a blended expected discount rate in the prior year of 6.72%. - Due to smoothing of the prior investment gains and losses, the actuarial asset value return was 5.79%, producing a net loss of \$25.1 million to the System this year when measured against the expected asset return of 7.00%. - The unfunded actuarial liability (Actuarial Liability minus Actuarial Assets) increased from \$679.98 million on June 30, 2019 to \$686.06 million on June 30, 2020.
+This increase is primarily attributable to the investment loss and pay increases that were higher than expected.
+Details of the gains and losses are presented in detail in Section IV of this report. - The System's funded ratio, which is the ratio of actuarial asset value to actuarial liability, increased from 73.0% last year to 73.3% this year. - The total recommended contribution increased from \$92,637,053 for FYE 2021 to \$98,640,175 for FYE 2022.
+This represents an increase in cost as a percent of payroll from 22.07% to 22.56% for FYE 2022.
 The expected employee contribution rate for active Plan C and Plan D members used to offset the City's cost is 5% of pay. - The funding policy previously adopted by the Board provided for the unfunded actuarial liability to be amortized over a fixed period of 20 years targeting 100% funding by the fiscal year ending 2032.
 For the June 30, 2019 valuation, the Board adopted a one-time, one-year extension of the amortization period.
-As of the current valuation, the amortization period remains the same as last year at 13 years after reflecting this change. - Employees hired or rehired after July 1, 2014 are covered under the Class D membership if they elect the "hybrid" plan option at time of employment.
-As of June 30, 2019 there are 2,060 Class D members out of total active membership of 8,204, representing 25.1% of the total active members in the System. - Under the plan provisions for Hybrid Class D members if the funded status of this Class of members falls below 85% then up to half the City contributions to the Retirement Savings Plan (which would be an additional 1.5% of pay) will be diverted to this Plan.
-This report includes in Section IV the current Plan D funded status which is 90.7%.
+As of the current valuation, the remaining amortization period is 12 years. - Employees hired or rehired after July 1, 2014 are covered under the Class D membership if they elect the "hybrid" plan option at time of employment.
+As of June 30, 2020 there are 2,497 Class D members out of total active membership of 8,204, representing 30.4% of the total active members in the System. - Under the plan provisions for Hybrid Class D members if the funded status of this Class of members falls below 85% then up to half the City contributions to the Retirement Savings Plan (which would be an additional 1.5% of pay) will be diverted to this Plan.
+This report includes in Section IV the current Plan D funded status which is 91.3%. - The unamortized balance of the Normal Cost Reserve established on June 30, 2000 from Ordinance 01-189 is fully recognized in the current year.
+Since this resulted in a reduction in net contributions, future costs are expected to be higher by approximately \$3 million per year as this reserve has been fully amortized.

-The tables below provide details on the development of the FYE 2021 contribution results, unfunded actuarial liabilities, and statistics on Plan membership.
+The tables below provide details on the development of the FYE 2022 contribution results, unfunded actuarial liabilities, and statistics on Plan membership.
 The total lump sum costs determined as payable at the beginning of the fiscal year reflect the offset of expected member contributions.